ccwaterkloof/prayer/index.md

 ## Mission prayer

-This week we pray for [Botswana](/prayer/notes/botswana.html).
+This week we pray for the [Rajput](/prayer/notes/rajput.html) people of South Asia.

-If you missed it, we last prayed for the [Persian](/prayer/notes/persian.html) people.
+If you missed it, we last prayed for [Botswana](/prayer/notes/botswana.html).

 ## Prayer App